Optimize Maps

 • Hole-count threshold – Treats values below the set threshold as zero and omits them for the computation of maps; these typically are holes in the sample (e.g., regions with no sample)

-• Background model – Specifies the elemental mapping model you will use to compute the post-edge background contribution from the pre-edge images during creation of a 3-window elemental map
+• Background model – Specifies the elemental mapping model you will use to compute the post-edge background contribution from the pre-edge images during the creation of a 3-window elemental map

 Options

-• Colorize thickness map – When this option is selected the thickness map will be colorized
+• Colorize thickness map – When this option is selected, the thickness map will be colorized

 • Automatically save and organize maps – Mapping routines will automatically save all acquired images at the end of acquisition using the Group Save options